Activate OpenGL and GLSL on Xcode

 Let’s check head files:

-in Go to the folder, we will go to the directory where has heead files.
+/usr/local/includein Go to the folder, we will go to the directory where has heead files.

 Check libraries:

-After we successfully installGLFW
+After we successfully installGLFWandGLEWthey have several libraries in/usr/local/lib.

-Here I also use the same method to go to the folder, and check these several files in/usr/local/lib
+Here I also use the same method to go to the folder, and check these several files in/usr/local/lib.

 Step 3: Open a new Porject on Xcode.